 In this modern gurukula (4 years at Vivekananda Veda Vidyalaya at Belur Math plus 5 years of integrated MA study at Vivekananda University plus 4 years of PhD at Vivekananda University), these residential students will pursue intense study and research with focused minds for (4 + 5 + 4)= 13 years, as in ancient times.

 The vision is to create a band of at least 10 scholars in a year, who, with their scholarship in Sanskrit, English and Computer Applications would prove to be great assets to the country.

 Diploma & Certificate Courses

-Ramakrishna Mission Vivekananda University, in the hallowed name of Swami Vivekananda considers a bounden duty to expose and sensitize the present generations of Indians to the Spiritual and Cultural Heritage of India.
+Ramakrishna Mission Vivekananda Educational and Research Institute, in the hallowed name of Swami Vivekananda considers a bounden duty to expose and sensitize the present generations of Indians to the Spiritual and Cultural Heritage of India.
 With this in view, the School of Indian Heritage is running the following courses at the diploma and certificate levels:

 - Diploma in 'Indian Spiritual Heritage'

 - Diploma in 'Bhagavad-Gita: Ancient and Modern Interpretations'